LibertyDSNP/spec/pages/Frequency/Operations.md

 # Operations
 ## Method of execution
 DSNP Operations are executed on Frequency via on-chain transactions, also known as extrinsic calls.
-An extrinsic is a type of function defined in a Substrate Pallet.
+An extrinsic is a type of function defined in a [Substrate](https://substrate.io/) Pallet.
 A Pallet is a Substrate runtime module and also a Cargo crate.

 ### MSA Pallet
 Responsible for DSNP Identity Operations and Delegation management.

 ### Messages Pallet
 Responsible for DSNP Announcement Operations.

+### Schema Pallet
+Responsible for managing the data structures for DSNP Announcements.

 ### Documentation Links
 - [Frequency Documentation](https://docs.frequency.xyz)